BBB lists top six coronavirus scams

-As the COVID-19 pandemic spreads, so does uncertainty and fear: two elements con artists thrive on.
-BBB recommends consumers to be especially alert to avoid falling for a scam.
-Below are the top six coronavirus scams along with tips to help avoid them:
+As the COVID-19 pandemic spreads, so does uncertainty and fear: two elements that con artists thrive on.
+During these stressful times, BBB recommends consumers to be especially alert to avoid falling for a scam.
+Below are the top six coronavirus scams along with as tips to help identify and avoid them:

 2. Economic Impact Payment (stimulus check) scams -- As soon as stimulus packages are announced and approved, scammers quickly get to work sending out fake economic impact checks and asking consumers to pay fees to get their money earlier than what the IRS has promised.